clojurewerkz/elastisch/README.md

 ## This is a Work In Progress

-Core Elastisch APIs are stabilized but it is still a work in progress.
+Core Elastisch APIs are not fully stabilized, it is still largely a work in progress.
 Keep that in mind.
-1.0 will be released in early 2012 together with documentation guides and dedicated website.
+1.0 will be released when we are confident in the public API, reached feature completeness and have documentation guides on a dedicated website.

 ## Artifacts

 With Leiningen:

-    [clojurewerkz/elastisch "1.0.0-alpha1"]
+    [clojurewerkz/elastisch "1.0.0-alpha2"]

 With Maven: